tramo-ephyslab/TROVA_Docs/docs/source/introduction.rst

 of Stohl and James (2005) and Sodemann et al. (2008).
 We herein refer to these methodologies as STHOL2005 and SOD2008 respectively.
 It contains two main modules:

-1- Developed in Python that is responsible for reading the files, configuring TROVA, and generating the outputs of the moisture budget *(Evaporation (E)-Precipitation (P))* for the number of days selected in the simulations.
+1- **Developed in Python, responsible for reading files, configuring TROVA, and generating the outputs of the moisture balance (Evaporation (E)-Precipitation (P)) for the number of days selected in the simulations.**

-2- Developed in Fortran that is used in interface with Python so that the calculations of great computational demand are carried out in the shortest possible time.
-It also includes a parallel implementation using the MPI library to reduce TROVA processing time.
+2- **Developed in Fortran, used in interface with Python to perform computationally demanding calculations in the shortest possible time.
+It also includes a parallel implementation using the MPI library to reduce TROVA's processing time.**

-3- This new version includes the analysis of moisture sources and sinks by vertical layers.
+3- **This new version includes the analysis of moisture sources and sinks by vertical layers.**

+4- **This version allows the calculation of the residence time of water vapor in the atmosphere for particles in a target region.**

+5- **This version has functions that allow the representation of moisture source and sink patterns and the representation in a 2D graph of the residence time values of water vapor in the atmosphere for particles in a target region.**

 For a more detailed understanding of TROVA, Figure 1 presents a flowchart where the general algorithm of the software is explained.
 The first step that must be carried out corresponds